APPLIED DIETETICS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-This module prepares dietetic students for their B and C Placements by providing the necessary knowledge and skills to work in the work based setting, providing dietetic advice and education to service users and health care professionals.
-It will build on knowledge and skills acquired in Autumn Semester in BMS2040 complement Spring semester modules BMS2050 and BMS2051 to further prepare students for their practical dietetic training
+This module prepares dietetic students for their B and C Placements by providing the necessary knowledge and skills to work in a clinical setting, providing dietetic advice and education to service users and health care professionals.
+It will build on knowledge and skills acquired in Autumn Semester in BMS2040 and complement the Spring semester module BMS2050 Applied Nutrition to further prepare students for their practical dietetic training.
+Attendance for this module is compulsory.

 School of Biosciences and Medicine